Local-global principles for multinorm tori over semi-global fields: Introduction

 \end{theorem}

+Let $\XX$ be a regular proper model of $F$ such that the reduced special fibre $X$ is a union of regular curves with normal crossings.
 Now we consider product of norms from more than two extensions.
-There exist examples of three quadratic extensions over semi-global fields such that the associated multinorm tori does not satisfy local-global principle(please see \cite{colliot2016lois}).
-However these examples were over semi-global field with associated graph not a tree.
-Assuming that the graph associated to the semi-global field $F$ is a tree, we prove the following$\colon$
+There exist examples of three quadratic extensions over semi-global fields such that the associated multinorm torus does not satisfy local-global principle (please see \cite{colliot2016lois}).
+However these examples were over semi-global field $F$ with graph associated to $\XX$ not a tree.
+Assuming that the graph associated to $\XX$ is a tree, we prove the following$\colon$

 \begin{theorem}[Theorem \ref{Sha_dvr_vanishes_for_multinorm}] Let $K$ be a complete discretely valued field with residue field $\kappa$ algebraically closed.
 Let $F$ be the function field of a curve over $K$.
+Let $\XX$ be a regular proper model of $F$ such that the reduced special fibre $X$ is a union of regular curves with normal crossings.
 Let $L_i/F, 1\leq i \leq m,$ be quadratic extensions.
 Assume that $\text{char}(\kappa) \neq 2$.
 Let $\displaystyle L = \prod_{i=1}^{m} L_i$.
-If the graph associated to $F$ is a tree then the local-global principle holds for the multinorm torus $T_{L/F}$ with respect to discrete valuations.
+If the graph associated to $\XX$ is a tree then the local-global principle holds for the multinorm torus $T_{L/F}$ with respect to discrete valuations.

 \end{theorem}

 As a corollary, we obtain the following result$\colon$